 Your Local Denver, Lakewood, and Aurora Orthodontists

-Orthodontics is a broad term that refers to the treatment of any irregularities in the teeth and jaws, predominately alignment and occlusion.
+Orthodontics is a broad term that refers to the treatment of any irregularities in the teeth and jaws — predominantly alignment and occlusion.
 Braces or clear Invisalign® aligners are the most common tools an orthodontist uses to fix these irregularities.
 All About Braces is composed of an expert team of orthodontists who proudly serve Denver, Aurora, Lakewood, and the Greater Denver area.

 Straight Talk — Orthodontics

-A mouth full of straight, healthy teeth can positively impact many aspects of your life.
+A mouth full of straight, healthy teeth can have a positive impact on many aspects of your life.
 Your smile is typically the first thing others notice about you, so having confidence in your grin will boost your self-confidence in social and professional settings.

 Aside from helping you look your best, a straight smile is also beneficial from a practical standpoint.
 Properly aligned teeth help you to bite, chew, and speak more effectively.
 In addition, straight teeth are easier to care for, which helps to keep your mouth free of bacteria that can cause tooth decay and lead to other serious diseases.